ryahn324/ryahn324/README.md

 - 👋 Hi, I’m @ryahn324 or Rachel
-- 👀 I’m interested in gaming, anime, k-pop, drawing, and UX/UI.
+- 👀 Recently, android development has sparked interest (Feb 2020).
-- 🌱 I’m currently learning more about web development and thinking about other possible careers!
+- 🌱 I’m currently learning more about web development and android development with apps.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on app projects.
 - 📫 How to reach me ... rachelyahn324@gmail.com

 <!---